syntasso/kratix-docs/docs/workshop/part-ii/02-service-on-demand.md

 kratix-workload-resources   9m15s   False   dependency 'flux-system/kratix-workload-crds' is not ready
 ```

-This is because the current Promise pipeline consists of both the instance specific resources, but also the shared dependencies like the ECK Operator.
-The next step in this workshop will showcase how to separate shared dependencies from instance specific provisioning.
+The key part being `may not add resource with an already registered id: CustomResourceDefinition.v1.apiextensions.k8s.io/agents.agent.k8s.elastic.co.[noNs]'`, the GitOps reconciler detects its trying to install the same resource (CRD) twice and errors.
+In the next section we will tackle separating out dependencies from requests.
 ## Summary {#summary}

 And with that, you have transformed Elastic Cloud into an on-demand service!